 We record interest income, adjusted for amortization of premium and accretion of discount, and dividend income on an accrual basis to the extent that we expect to collect such amounts.
 For loans and securities with payment-in-kind ("PIK") income, which represents contractual interest or dividends accrued and added to the principal balance and generally due at maturity, PIK income is accrued only to the extent that the portfolio company valuation indicates that the PIK income is likely to be collected.
 We may not accrue PIK income if the portfolio company valuation indicates that the PIK income is not collectible.
 Origination, structuring, closing, commitment and other upfront fees and discounts and premiums on investments purchased are accreted/amortized over the life of the respective investment.
-Unamortized origination, structuring, closing, commitment and other upfront fees and unamortized loan origination, structuring, closing, commitment and other upfront fees as interest income.
+Unamortized origination, structuring, closing, commitment and other upfront fees are recorded as unearned income.
+Upon the prepayment of a loan or debt security, we record any prepayment penalties and unamortized loan origination, structuring, closing, commitment and other upfront fees as interest income.
 Expenses are recorded on an accrual basis.